 The University's endowment spending policy balances the objectives of maximizing budgetary support to endowed programs and maintaining purchasing power of the endowment into perpetuity.
 The actual payout in any given year is determined by a formula designed to smooth the impact of short-term changes in the endowment's value on spending distributions.
-The spending rule target payout for fiscal 2019 was based on the sum of: (i) 70% of the prior fiscal year distribution adjusted by an inflation factor; and (ii) 30% of the lagged fiscal year-end fair value of the AIF, multiplied by Penn's 5.0% target spending rate.
+The spending rule target payout for fiscal 2020 was based on the sum of: (i) 70% of the prior fiscal year distribution adjusted by an inflation factor; and (ii) 30% of the lagged fiscal year-end fair value of the AIF, multiplied by Penn's 5.0% target spending rate.

-Payouts from the endowment provided \$581 million in budgetary support to the University during the fiscal year.
-Spending support from the AIF for University operations has grown steadily over the past decade, increasing even through the financial crisis.
-For the year ended June 30, 2019, spending distributions from the AIF supported approximately 13% of the University's academic operating budget, up from less than 9% a decade ago.
+Payouts from the endowment provided \$655 million in budgetary support to the University during the fiscal year.
+Spending support from the AIF for University operations has grown by an annualized 10.1% over the last decade and now represents approximately 14.4% of the University's academic operating budget, up from less than 9.7% a decade ago.